-Install Armory in Lightweight Kubernetes (K3s) using the Armory Operator
+Install Armory Enterprise in Lightweight Kubernetes using the Armory Operator

-Overview of installing Armory for proofs of concept work
+Overview of installing Armory for proof of concept (POC) work

-See the Install on Kubernetes guide for how to install Armory using the Armory Operator in a regular Kubernetes installation.
+See the Armory Operator Quickstart guide for how to install Armory Enterprise using the Armory Operator in a regular Kubernetes environment.

 If you want to install open source SpinnakerTM, use the open source Spinnaker Operator instead of the Armory Operator.

 - Know how to create a VM in AWS EC2

 - Be familiar with AWS IAM roles and S3 buckets

 - Have knowledge of Kubernetes Operators, which use custom resources to manage applications and their components